The Legend of Zelda: Ocarina of Time

 It seems that it is very common for people to puke when they are nearly dead.

 All versions have a byte which stores what language to use during play, but in the Japanese/US releases the language cannot be changed.
-The following GameShark codes will play a US version in Japanese, or a Japanese version in English.
+The following GameShark codes will set what language is used.